 Research Group Leader: Rishiraj Saha Roy [Mentor: Gerhard Weikum]

 Knowledge bases have become valuable assets for search and analytics.
 However, they have become so large and heterogeneous that users struggle with formulating queries - even when supported by form-based or faceted user interfaces.
 This calls for new modes of interactive search and exploration of knowledge bases and associated datasets.
 We believe the most effective way of relieving the user from the necessity to cope with the complex structure of the data, is by means of natural language for question answering and other interactions.
 User inputs such as Which Nolan movies won an Oscar? can be translated into structured SPARQL queries.
 The key difficulty here is to understand the question structure and to bridge the gap between the user's input vocabulary and the terminology in the knowledge base, for example, mapping Nolan to the entity Christopher Nolan and won to an award-received predicate.
-Starting with our work on the DEANNA system, published in the EMNLP 2012 and CIKM 2013 conferences, and recent works published in the NAACL 2019, SIGIR 2019, and CIKM 2019 conferences, we have been pursuing this objective of translating user questions into structured graph queries.
+Starting with our work on the DEANNA system, published in the EMNLP 2012 and CIKM 2013 conferences, and recent works published in the WSDM 2022, CIKM 2021, and SIGIR 2021 conferences, we have been pursuing this objective of translating user questions into structured graph queries.

-While pushing the state-of-the-art in QA along multiple dimensions, our key driving criteria have been handling diversity in question formulations, complexity in information needs, and providing unsupervised, interpretable, robust, and efficient solutions that are not constrained to specific settings and benchmarks.
+While pushing the state-of-the-art in QA along multiple dimensions, our key driving criteria have been handling diversity in question formulations, complexity in information needs, and providing robust, efficient and interpretable solutions that are not constrained to specific settings and benchmarks.
 Please find details of our projects and associated publications listed below.

 9 ECTS core course on Information Retrieval and Data Mining at the Saarland University, Winter Semester 2019/20

-6 ECTS advanced course on Question Answering Sytems at the Saarland University, Summer Semester 2020
+6 ECTS advanced course on Question Answering Systems at the Saarland University, Summer Semester 2020

 7 ECTS seminar course on Selected Topics in Question Answering at the Saarland University, Winter Semester 2020/21